(6 votes, average: 4.83 out of 5)

 Encryption, in general, is needed to keep your data safe from hackers and breaches while you transfer it to the other party.
 Traditionally, people used to travel to other parts of the world to deliver the products.

 To ensure the person’s authenticity, they often used a torn currency bill to match it with the other half.
-However, with this new, improved technology medium, the same bill has now become Encryption.
+However, the same bill has become Encryption with this new, improved technology medium.

 There are many ways for the encryption and decryption of data.
 However, Asymmetric key cryptography is in huge demand because it is the most secure form of encryption.